timmyb824/blog.timothybryantjr/_posts/2022-06-29-How-I-created-my-Wordpress-site.md

 img_path: ../../images
 ---

+**UPDATE**: I now use Jekyll for my blog instead of WordPress.
+This new blog is deployed using Netlify rather than being self-hosted in my homelab.
+I'm leaving this article as is since it still has alot of useful information and because it was the firt blog I ever wrote.

 I thought it was only appropriate that my first blog post be about how I created this WordPress site.
 While I hope to make future blog posts short and sweet, this one is probably going to be a bit wordy as I talk about my my thought process and some of the issues I experienced along the way.
 I hope to look back on this some day and laugh.

 ### Hosting